sigma-epsilon/sigmaepsilon.core/README.md

 >>> pip install .
 ```

-If you want to run the tests, you can install the necessary optional dependencies like this
+If you want to run the tests, you can install the package along with the necessary optional dependencies like this

 ```console
 >>> pip install ".[test]"